codedoll/moveoutfits/readme.md

 **How to use**
  - Drag and drop items to desired location
  - Hit the "**save**" button.
 Important!!!
 Otherwise, the new order will **not** be saved.
+ Note: The image "Mandarin Sakura Print" was mis-sized on purpose so that it can be a clear indication of reordering, for reference.

 **Struggles**
  - Logic behind database query sort